European Blood Pressure Intensive Control After Stroke (EPICS-Pilot)

 Qualitative patient feedback obtained via workshops and questionnaires

-18 months (or end of trial visit)
+12 months (or last trial visit)

 Other Outcome Measures